 For fifteen minutes before and after school, and during all recess breaks, there are teachers in the yard to supervise and assist students while they are playing.
+The school gates are open at 8:45am.

-Students are not to be in the school grounds before 8.45am when teacher supervision begins or after 3.30pm when supervision ends.
+Students are not permitted in the school grounds before 8.45am, when teacher supervision begins or after 3.30pm when supervision ends.

 Students who have not been picked up will be required to wait in the school office.
-The school gates are open at 8:40am.

 Teachers on yard duty wear fluorescent vests so they can be quickly identified by students.